JK Rowling says she ‘never set out to upset anyone’ over transgender views

 JK Rowling has said she “never set out to upset anyone” over her past comments on transgender issues.

-The 57-year-old Harry Potter author has taken part in a new podcast series, The Witch Trials of JK Rowling, which is set for release on February 21.
+The 57-year-old Harry Potter opened up about her thoughts in a new podcast series called The Witch Trials of JK Rowling.

 “And what has interested me over the last 10 years, and certainly over the past few years, two, three years, particularly on social media, ‘You’ve ruined your legacy.
 You could have been beloved forever but you chose to say this’.